 Each day at camp brings adventure, physical recreation, and endless opportunities for personal and professional growth through 21st century skills.

-Scroll down to read more about the value of an internship at camp, your pay and time off, and how to translate your camp experience to your resume.
+Scroll down to read more about the value of an internship at camp, your pay, time off, and how to translate your camp experience to your resume.

 Read about the benefits of camp from the staff perspective in Riley’s story, Reid’s story, or browse our alumni stories.